javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/04-function-prototype/article.md

 // the default Rabbit.prototype.constructor is preserved
 ```

-Or, alternatively, recreate it manually:
+Or, alternatively, recreate the `constructor` property it manually:

 ```js
 Rabbit.prototype = {